|Essays About Money, Taxes, and Corporations

-This document was most recently revised on Tuesday, June
+This document was most recently revised on Sunday, November 27, 2022.

-a bank.
+|Give a man a gun and he can rob a bank.
 Give a man a bank and he can rob the world.

 in Mr. Robot

 |Economists, like all pseudoscientific charlatans, know that they can hold onto their high-paying jobs only as

 long as they can keep the common people convinced that money matters are

 so mysterious that only economists can understand them.

 in The Way to Dawnworld, by Bill Starr